Security & Privacy Metaframework

 Designed For A Modern Security Program

 Listed below are the thirty-two (32) domains that make up the SCF.
-There are approximately 750 controls that are categorized within these domains to make it easier to manage.
+There are over 1,000 controls that are categorized within these domains to make it easier to manage.
 Each domain has a three-letter identifier, which is included in the control name to make it easy to understand what the focus of the control is.

 Security & Privacy by Design (S|P) Principles

 Execute a documented, risk-based program that supports business objectives while encompassing appropriate security and privacy principles that addresses applicable statutory, regulatory and contractual obligations.

 Organizations specify the development of an organization’s security and privacy programs, including criteria to measure success, to ensure ongoing leadership engagement and risk management.